 - Smart Body Smart World (Forrester) — take note of these two consequences of Internet of Things and Quantified Self: Verticals fuse: “Health and wellness” is not its own silo, but is connected to our finances, our shopping habits, our relationships.
 As bodies get connected, everyone is in the body business.
 Retail disperses: All retailers become computing retailers, and computing-specific retailers like Best Buy go the way of Blockbuster.
 You wouldn’t buy a smart toothbrush at a specialty CE store; you’d be more likely to buy it in the channel that solves the rest of your hygiene needs. (via Internet of Things)

-ENTRIES TAGGED "mobile payment"
+"mobile payment" entries

 Mobile Payment is going to take a lot of cooperation by a lot of competing interests, or a clever end-run

 There was a time when the two big unsolved puzzles of online finance were micropayments and mobile payments.
 Micropayments were a problem because no one seemed willing to make sub-dollar transfers economically viable, while mobile payments had a chicken-and-egg solution / vendor paradox.
 Sites like PayPal and Square seem to have finally resolved the micropayment issue, as are more out-of-left-field ideas like Bitcoins.
 Mobile payment is still a morass of competing solutions, however.